 Biotin is often an underrated vitamin and not one we think of first when considering what vitamins to make sure we get enough of every day.
 But don’t underestimate the power of biotin.
 And to make sure you don’t, the team at spermidineLIFE® has more information for you on this vitamin more commonly known as vitamin H.

+You may be wondering where to get biotin.
 Biotin is found in many different foods and a lot of people get the amount they need from eating a healthy diet.
 Adolescents and adults only need between 30 and 100 micrograms (mcg) per day.
-You can find biotin in:
+Some biotin-rich foods are:

 - Egg yolk